proycon/LaMachine/lamachine_v2_plan.md

 1) Make the docker and vagrant flavours less dependent on the host Linux distribution.
     * Switch the base Linux distribution from Arch Linux to **Debian Linux** (stable/stretch), as this makes more sense in production environments (e.g wrt security) and is what more users are accustomed too.
-    * Allow for easy expansion to other distributions
+    * Allow for easy expansion to other distributions, allowing to accomodate production environments that run on e.g. CentOS.
 2) Use **Ansible** as the primary provisioning engine instead of custom shell scripts
     * Supported by Vagrant for provisioning of Virtual Machines
-    * Supports Docker (through ansible-container) for provisioning containers
+    * Supports Docker for provisioning containers
     * Makes deployment in production environments easier; allows setting up multiple hosts/containers/vms at once (cf. Docker Compose)
     * Relates to objective #1
 3) Use **conda** as a package and environment manager instead of the simpler python virualenv and pip; Anaconda has become a good distribution and an established platform in data science.